Red Line (Washington Metro): Operation and extension

+On June 1, 2024, stations north of Fort Totten were closed due to repairs and the construction of the new mezzanine at Silver Spring station that will connect to the Purple Line.
+Takoma was reopened on June 28, while the others reopened on September 1.
+Automatic train operation, which had ceased systemwide following the 2009 train collision, was allowed to resume on the Red Line in December 2024.
+In the months that followed, the Washington Metrorail Safety Commission prevented the implementation of ATO on other lines because a small number of automated Red Line trains reportedly overshot the station platforms.
+In the summer of 2026, Medical Center and Bethesda stations will be closed due to construction of a new mezzanine at Bethesda that will connect to the Purple Line and to Elm Street.

 Incidents and accidents

 2004 Woodley Park accident

 On November 3, 2004, an out-of-service Red Line train rolled backward into the Woodley Park station and hit an in-service train stopped at the platform.
 Twenty people were injured.
 A 14-month investigation concluded that the train operator was most likely not alert.
 Safety officials estimated that at least 79 would have died had the train been full.
 The train operator was fired and Metro officials agreed to add rollback protection to more than 300 rail cars.

 2009 train collision

 On June 22, 2009, at 5:03 p.m., a six-car train collided with and telescoped onto a stationary train between the Takoma and Fort Totten Metro stations.
 Eight passengers and a train operator were killed in the collision and at least 70 people were injured.
 It is the deadliest accident in the history of the Washington Metro.
 The National Transportation Safety Board's report of July 27, 2010, blamed the crash on a faulty track circuit, part of the automatic train control system.
 WMATA issued a list of planned changes.